shw3512/shw3512.github.io/teach/cysec-g30/index.md

 ##### Recommendations

-- Use a virtual private network (VPN)
 - Enable MFA on sensitive accounts
 - Avoid sensitive transactions
     - Banking
     - Entering payment information (online shopping)
 - Use HTTPS, not HTTP
+    - Benefits of HTTPS over HTTP:
+        - Privacy
+            - HTTP transmits all data in plaintext
+                - Includes usernames, passwords, payment information, etc.
+            - HTTPS encrypts Web traffic
+        - Integrity
+            - HTTPS ensures that your communication with a website is not tampered with
+        - Authenticity
+            - HTTPS automatically verifies that you're communicating with a legitimate server
+                - This prevents spoofing (an attacker pretending to be a website)
+                - (!)
+This does not prevent you from connecting to malicious websites
+- Use a virtual private network (VPN)

 ##### References